 Before you cook your Indomie Mi Goreng or Mi Goreng Pedas noodles, sauté some chopped bacon and add all the sauce components in a pan with a few tablespoons of water.

 When your sauce is ready, sprinkle a good amount of curry powder, add some julienne carrots and string beans and set the sauce aside.

 Cook the noodles making sure to haul them out of the water before it becomes al dente and toss with the sauce to let the noodles absorb some of the flavor.
 Top it with eggs over easy and serve!

 We bet your serving of Indomie Mi Goreng will look better than the serving suggestion displayed on the pack.

 While instant noodles are best-cooked stovetop, you can also prepare them with the microwave oven.

-If you’re in the office and you would like some upgrade to your seafood noodles, you can simply buy squid balls from your ambulant fish ball vendor, quarter them, and toss it to your noodles.
-Eat it with gusto as your coworkers stare in envy.
+Cook your noodles as usual through the microwave, get some fish balls or squid balls from your freezer, quarter them, and toss it to your noodles.
+Eat it with gusto as your family members stare in envy.